intelease/intelease-box-skill/README.md

 [InteLease](https://intelease.com) is a an automatic due diligence platform, which quickly and accurately summarizes and abstracts your legal documents.

-This [Box Skill](https://www.box.com/skills) allows InteLease to automatically summarize the user's Box documents, with no effort from the user.
+This [Box Skill](https://www.box.com/skills) allows InteLease to automatically summarize the user's Box PDF documents, with no effort from the user.

 ![Alt Text](screenshots/on_background.png)